HSF/hsf.github.io/organization/_posts/2023/2023-05-25-coordination.md

 Alessandra Forti, one of the Analysis Facilities Forum co-conveners, will present: [draft slides](https://docs.google.com/presentation/d/1lEjP4l2DZmT80BfADbd7CSSn7ryw9OmnnEyVLngWrDI/edit?usp=sharing).
 Please comment on them by Monday 29 June, as they need to be posted for the referees by this date.

-There will be some further dedicated discussion on the presetation at the [Architects Forum meeting](https://indico.cern.ch/event/1251045/), Thursday 1 June at 14h CEST.
+There will be some further dedicated discussion on the presentation at the [Architects Forum meeting](https://indico.cern.ch/event/1251045/), Thursday 1 June at 14h CEST.

 ### Google Summer of Code, 2023